armno/carrera/README.md

 A simple blog running on Sinatra.
 I make this just for learning and fun.

+I'm learning and stumbling around Ruby and Rspec.
+Hope it'll be fun!

 ## Spec

 - it should display a list of posts